markuswissinger/ducktestpy/doc/doc.rst

 -   empty container and mapping types are not printed, if there is a non-empty one: e.g. *list and list of int* is printed as *list of int*

+-   the ducktype.Any type is just a Mock

 TODO (unordered)
 ================

-- create an ANY type, use with mock.create_autospec(ANY)
+- do not print a type if a supertype is printed in the same tag
+- let ducktype.Any replace all other types of a tag (effectively a superclass of any other class)
 - do not record types from tests that use *assertRaises*, since those might be wrong
 - resolve old style classes
-- do not print a type if a supertype is printed in the same tag
 - When a parameter is a class (not an instance), its type is *type* or *metaclass*.
 Calls to its classmethods will create warnings in static type checkers.
 There seems to be no way to express this correctly in the sphinx docstring format